hyperledger-labs/business-partner-agent/docs/concepts/public_profile.md

 The public profile allows an organization to share public information about itself in the form of a W3C Verifiable Presentation (VP).

-The public profile can be seen as a very simple, limited implementation of the Identity Hub concept for an organisation.
+The public profile can be seen as a very simple, limited implementation of the Identity Hub concept for an organization.

 ## Rationale